jsfix-ci/helpful-components/README.md

 -   bodyStyle - (Object, Optional) - The style to apply to the body of the error.
 -   onClick - (Function, Optional) - The function to invoke when the error is clicked.

+---

+#### Google Analytics

+Automatically emits a pageview beacon on location change.
+Connects to an event emitter to listen for other analytics events to emit a beacon.

+##### Props

+-   location - (Object, Required) - The current page location object from react-router.
+-   environmentName - (String, Required) - The name of the current environment.
+Will only emit beacons in production.
+-   id - (String, Required) - The google analytics tracker id.
+-   emitter - (Object, Required) - The event emitter to add/remove listeners to for other analytics events.
+    -   GOOGLE_ANALYTICS_PAGE_VIEW
+    -   GOOGLE_ANALYTICS_MODAL_VIEW
+    -   GOOGLE_ANALYTICS_EVENT
+    -   GOOGLE_ANALYTICS_TIMING

+---

 #### Loading Screen

 A simple element that is layerd above the rest, and displays a spinner.